nyxkn/godot-synth/README.md

 # Godot Synth

-A simple synthesizer in Godot4.
+A simple synthesizer in GDScript for Godot 4.

 It exists as a demonstration of how to generate sound in realtime in Godot.